westim/ConcentrationGame/README.md

 ### :bulb: Challenges & Key Takeaways

 - Drawing with `UIBezierPath` can get messy quickly.
 Conversely, the simplicity of the tool is very approachable.
+- While no mention was made in the assignment instructions or lectures, I needed to use the unique [`addTarget(_:action:for:)`](https://developer.apple.com/documentation/uikit/uicontrol/1618259-addtarget) method to use dynamically-created `UIButton` controls.